FumiTakahashi/data_science2020/README.md

 ## Overview

+Thank you for visiting my GitHub page!
-This is my first GitHub repository which I made in order to organize and keep what I studied in Data Science.
+This is my first repository where I keep my notes and codes from studying various topics in Data Science.

 ## Content